WDHA Syndrome Workup

 Pancreatic islet tumors that cause the WDHA syndrome are believed to originate from cells that are part of the neuroendocrine cell system.
 These tumors share cytochemical properties with carcinoid tumors, medullary carcinomas of the thyroid, melanomas, and pheochromocytomas.[49]
 They are collectively called amine precursor uptake and decarboxylation (APUD) tumors, or APUDomas.

-Histologic classification cannot be used to predict whether a tumor is benign or malignant.
-Malignancy can be confirmed only when evidence of local invasion or metastatic spread is present.
+With VIP-producing tumors, the histologic classification cannot be used to predict whether a tumor is benign or malignant.
+Malignancy is confirmed by identifying evidence of local invasion or metastatic spread.

 These tumors are composed of sheets of small, round cells with uniform nuclei and cytoplasm.
 Mitotic figures are rare.
 Electron-dense granules are present that contain various products, including the following, that are characteristic of neuroendocrine differentiation: